 You may defer enrollment for up to one year beyond the semester indicated in your offer of admission, pending approval from the program of study.
 To defer admission, you must request and receive written approval from the academic program that recommended admission via the GS Change of Term form.
 Your application and supporting materials are valid for one year.
 Should you wish to defer your admission beyond one year of the initial semester desired, a new application and supporting documentation must be submitted (see previous topic Application expiration date).
 If you are an international student, you should notify the Office of International Affairs when the admitting program approves your request for deferred admission.

 Denied admission

 An applicant may be denied admission to any of Clemson's graduate programs for various reasons.
-If you are denied admission and believe the decision was made unfairly or improperly, you may appeal the decision.
+If you are denied admission, you may reapply.

 Admission appeals